How to travel to Norway

-Most rail journeys from the Europe are overnight, and all have sleeping compartments.
+Most rail journeys from Europe are overnight, and all have sleeping compartments.
 A variety of discount passes is available for train travel in Europe and Norway.

 It is possible to take a ferry between Norway and Denmark, Sweden, Germany and the UK.
-Color Line is the main ferry service.
 Most ferry operators offer package deals that include both car and passengers.

 Cruises to Norway

 There are several cruise lines in Norway and many popular cruise destinations.
 Many are sailing to the Norwegian Fjords and the seaside city Bergen, but also cities as Tromsø, Hammerfest, Trondheim and Ålesund are on many itineraries.

 Most visitors arrive in Norway by car from Sweden, but it is also possible from Finland and Russia.

 The major roads going to Norway is European route E6.
-It runs from Sweden, and you are crossing the border at Svinesund in the south-east Norway.
+It runs from Sweden, and you are crossing the border at Svinesund in south-east Norway.

 From Finland, you take E8, which runs through Turku, Vaasa and Oulu before you cross the border at Kilpisjärvi.